jpie726/hacking_fear_book/debuggingfixing_habit_loops.md

 ##Empowerment:
 One of the last tools I have in my bag of tricks is empowerment.
 This means showing the athlete how much they actually have control over.
 Earlier we talked about how uncertainty in the athlete's mind causes fear.
-Showing the athelete that they control the outcome of the skill by chosing their actions removes uncertanty and puts the power in their hands.
-Remember remove uncertanty then ou remove fear.
+Showing the athlete that they control the outcome of the skill by choosing their actions removes uncertainty and puts the power in their hands.
+Remember remove uncertainty then you remove fear.

-###Take the mystery out of it by focus on what they can control:(POSSIBLY MOVE TO PREVIOUS CHAPTER)
+###Take the mystery out of it by focus on what they can control:
 Remember the child that was afraid of the monster under the bed in our earlier example?
 We removed some uncertainty from their mind by showing them there is no monster under the bed.
 What if we put some control into their hands by leaving them a flashlight on their night stand so that any time they felt that mean old monster might be under the bed they could check for themselves.

 Often times the control is already there they just don't realize it.
 In the end it's not you the coach/parent that controls the athlete's body.
-It's all them, the athelete.
+It's all them, the athlete.

 ###Example:
 Let's say little Susie saw another athlete ping off the bar and no one explained what caused the ping.
 All she knows is the girl casted up to do a giant(a big scary skill) and something went bad.
 What caused it is _uncertain_ in her mind.
 Maybe the athlete that pinged had the wrong stuff for breakfast.
 It could have been a bad spot by the coach.
 It could have been the bar she was swinging on.
 It could have been that the skill itself is a death trap.
 Or even potentially voodoo.
 The athlete could imagine up any amount of ridiculous reasons the skill went wrong but will probably end up blaming the skill.